efremcherin/Ecommerce-Business-Plan/README.md

 # Ecommerce-Business-Plan
-Business Plan developed by Federico Calandra, Lorenzo Male, Mario Perrelli and me (Efrem Cherin).
-The business plan won the "bando UniTs per nuove idee e imprese" in 2021.
+Developed in a group of four people a Business Plan for an E-commerce start-up based on the concept of group buying.
+The business plan won the University of Trieste’s call for ”nuove idee e imprese 2021” (new ideas and businesses 2021).

 The business plan is written in Italian language.